 In 1999, Scott Robinson, fire chief, resigned because the Eudora City Council gave Eudora Feed and Grain permission to store anhydrous ammonia within city limits.
 Robinson thought the fire department couldn’t handle a spill or other emergency situation resulting from the storage arrangement.
 Carl Tuttle took over as temporary fire chief after Robinson’s resignation.

 In recent times, fire trucks respond to about 80 calls a year, with only three typically involving structural fires.
 In 2003, the city trucks included a 2000 E-One engine that could pump 1,250 gallons per minute, a 1985 E one-engine pumping 1,000 gallons a minute, a F-150, 4x4 crew cab pumping 150 gallons per minute.
-Spencer McCabe, in 2003, served as Eudora's first full-time fire chief with 20 volunteers, including Mike Underwood, assistant chief; Keith Spence, lieutenant; and Mike Baxter, training officer.
+Spencer McCabe, in 2003, served as Eudora’s first full-time fire chief with 20 volunteers, including Mike Underwood, assistant chief; Keith Spence, lieutenant; and Mike Baxter, training officer.
 Interim chief Mike Underwood turned over leadership of the department to Randall Ates (2006-2009) replaced by Chris Moore who resigned in 2012, saying the department needed a full-time director.
 Pete Feyerabend served in the interim before Ken Keiter took over in 2013 to head 20 volunteers and employees.
 In 2021, Mindy Andrasevits became the new fire chief.

-The city of Eudora Fire Department built by William Edwards and completed in January of 1968 in "the east city park" at 10 W. Ninth Street originally was 36' by 60' building housing two fire trucks, a hose drying section, and a meeting room on the north side.
-Through time, increased number and size of fire trucks, shared space with the police department, sleeping room space, and other factors led to the City Council-back bonds funding a $2.84 million public safety constructed in 2013 two blocks to the south.
-It also houses a municipal court.
+The city of Eudora Fire Department built by William Edwards and completed in January of 1968 in “the east city park” at 10 W. Ninth Street originally was 36’ by 60’ building housing two fire trucks, a hose drying section, and a meeting room on the north side.
+Through time, increased number and size of fire trucks, shared space with the police department, sleeping room space, and other factors led to the City Council-backed bonds funding a $2.84 million public safety building two blocks to the south that also houses a municipal court.

-Law enforcement.
-The following information is derived from news accounts and Eudora Area Historical Society records.
+Law Enforcement.
+The following information is derived from Eudora Area Historical Society records and news accounts.
 A substantial part, too, come from information gathered by Patty Johnston, a former Eudora resident, for a Eudora Area Historical Society meeting on the same subject.